Brooks Levitate 2 Shoe Review

 Brooks Levitate 2 Upper:

-The fit knit upper is all on one seam which makes it great for anyone with a wider forefoot or bunion.
+The fit knit upper if the Brooks Levitate 2 is all on one seam which makes it great for anyone with a wider forefoot or bunion.
 There are fewer seams to rub.
 There is enough structure to the upper that your feet feel secure and like it’s not free-floating around in space.
 I typically wear a women’s size 10-11 wide, and the 10.5 seems to work well (as usual for most Brooks shoes).

 One thing, I must mention is the extreme heel wrap and heel collar of the shoe.
 The Brooks Levitate 2 comes up higher than any other trainer out there right now.
 I dislike it.
 It is the first shoe to ever irritate my ankle and even give me a heel blister.
 I’ve run through over 100 pairs of shoes in my running career and never gotten a blister on my heel.
 There is a first time for everything.
 Once it healed, I was fine, but I hope this doesn’t start a trend for Brooks.